Cray-HPE/docs-csm/500-UAS-UAI-ADMIN-AND-USER-GUIDE.md

 ### UAI Host Nodes <a name="main-concepts-hostnodes"></a>

 UAIs run on Kubernetes worker nodes.
 There is a mechanism using Kubernetes labels to prevent UAIs from running on a specific worker node, however.
 Any Kubernetes node that is not labeled to prevent UAIs from running on it is considered to be a UAI host node.
-The administrator of a given site may control the set of UAI host nodes by labeling kubernetes worker nodes appropriately.
+The administrator of a given site may control the set of UAI host nodes by labeling Kubernetes worker nodes appropriately.

 ### UAI Network Attachments (macvlans) <a name="main-concepts-netattach"></a>